realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/entrypoints.md

 # Entrypoints Specification

-The Entrypoints subsystem defines all inbound access paths into the VPN Access Layer.
+The Entrypoints subsystem defines all inbound access paths into the **network-access-layer**.
 Each entrypoint represents a transport mechanism designed to bypass censorship, blend into legitimate traffic, and provide a stable foundation for session initialization.

 Entrypoints are the first component a user interacts with when connecting to the system.